Central MediaScene 2008

 Site Update - Filmography Page

-of the usual ‘feature of the month’ on a local film, filmmaker or genre, over the
+‘feature of the month’ on a local film, filmmaker or genre, over the past few months,

-past few months, I've been turning the fairly basic film-listing chronology page into a proper
+I've been turning the fairly basic film-listing chronology page into a proper filmography, and

-filmography, and have created a 10,000-word annotated version of it.
-This can still be the basis
+have created a 10,000-word annotated version of it.
+This can still be the basis of future, more

-of future, more in-depth feature articles, but in the meantime there is a bit more info available
+in-depth feature articles, but in the meantime there is a bit more info available online than

-online than previously.
-As I mentioned in the preamble, the basic chronology film-listing page
+previously.
+As I mentioned in the preamble, the basic chronology film-listing page has been consistently

-has been consistently getting a surprising number of weekly visitors, so this should make it
+getting a surprising number of weekly visitors, so this should make it even more useful.

 To complete it, I had to track down a number of films and try to recognise where they were shot.